ZionX42/space_shooter-ms2_project-code-institute/README.md

 ## Acknowledgement

-Most of the JS file libraries used in the game came from [bluefeversoft](https://github.com/bluefeversoft/html_invaders).
+JS file libraries used in the game were pulled from [bluefeversoft](https://github.com/bluefeversoft/html_invaders) and edited to match this game's mechanics.

 The tutorial for he game dynamics and how-to code are based on Bluefever Sofware's youtube playlist  [HTML Invaders](https://www.youtube.com/playlist?list=PLZ1QII7yudbdBS1ymLLrVYNR_v9cCnCYi).

-Special thanks to some of the tutors that were essential in completing this project, especially to Tim Nelson who went above and beyond to support me to the very end!
+Special thanks to some of the tutors at Code Institute who were essential in completing this project, especially to Scott Kipp and Tim Nelson who went above and beyond to support me to the very end!

 ## Disclaimer
 All content on the website, including images, are used for educational purposes only.